SymfonyCasts/netgen-layouts/sfcasts/ajax.md

 Now that we're rendering these recipe items via the grid block type, check out what we can do.
-Click the grid, go to the design tab and then check "Enable Pagination".
+Click the grid, go to the design tab and then check "Enable pagination".
 Then you can choose between a pager style with page links, like 1, 2, 3 and 4, or just a "load more" button.
 Let's use that one.

-All right, hit publish and continue editing.
+All right, hit "Publish and continue editing".
 Then... once that saves, refresh to see... absolutely nothing!
 The pagination is powered entirely via JavaScript and Ajax.
 And we don't *see* anything because we haven't, yet, included the JavaScript needed onto our page.